Lisa17-10/Lisa17-10.github.io/potm.md

 **Photo of May, 2025**

 <img src="/assets/img/POTM/2025/5.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">'Moth Monday!' photographed by Pratyay: My old friend, White-winged Sphinx, nectaring on Common Vetch.</span>*
+*<span style="font-size: 0.75em;">'Black and white notes' photographed by Pratyay: Found this singing Black and White Warbler during our quick trip to Eastern Oklahoma.</span>*
 <br>
 <br>
 <br>